Health Topics

 A laboratory (lab) test checks a sample of your blood, urine (pee), or other body fluid or tissue to learn about your health.
 The sample is sent to a lab where health care professionals test it to see if it contains certain substances and, if so, how much.

-Lab tests are an important part of your health care.
-But they don't provide a complete picture of your health.
-Even though you may get your test results in your electronic health record (EHR), it's still important to talk with your provider to find out what your results really mean for you.
+In most cases, combining that information leads to a more accurate diagnosis than the results from any one lab test.
+So, even if you get your test results in your electronic health record (EHR) and can review them, it's still important to talk with your provider to find out what your results really mean for you.

 Why do I need a lab test?

-A strep A test is an example of a diagnostic test.
-If you're sick with a bad sore throat and other symptoms, this test can show you whether you're infected with the bacteria that causes strep throat.
+- Diagnose or rule out a certain disease or condition, especially if you have symptoms.
+For example, if you're sick with a sore throat, swollen tonsils, and a fever, a strep A test can show you whether you're infected with the bacteria that causes strep throat.

 What is a reference range?

-A reference range is a set of numbers that are the high and low ends of the range of results that's considered to be normal.
+To answer that question, your lab report tells you whether your test result is in a normal range called a reference range or "normal values."
+A reference range is a set of numbers that form the high and low ends of the range of results that's considered to be normal.
 The ranges are based on the test results from large groups of healthy people.
-A test may have different reference ranges for different groups of people.
+A test may have different reference ranges for different groups.
 For example, there may be separate ranges for children and adults.

-Reference ranges are a general guide to "normal."
-If your test result is higher or lower than the range that applies to you, it may be a sign of a health problem, but not always.
+- A test result that is higher or lower than the range that applies to you may or may not be a sign of a health problem.
 It's common for healthy people to sometimes have results outside the reference range.
-And people with health problems can have results in the normal range, too.
+If your results are outside of the range, your provider will look at other information about your health to understand what may have affected your results.

 - To find out how your test results compare with the normal range, you need to check the reference range listed on your lab report.
-You can't compare your results to references ranges that you might find elsewhere.
+You can't compare your results to reference ranges that you might find elsewhere.
 This is why our Medical Test information cannot provide normal reference ranges for most tests.

 - You can't compare test results from different labs.